OWASP/Go-SCP/src/general-coding-practices/regular-expressions.md

 ```

 You may feel tempted to fix these errors, coming up with the following regular
-expression
+expression:

 ```
 <([a-z][a-z0-9]*)\b[^>]*>.*?<\\/\\1>
 ```

-Then, this is what you'll get
+Then, this is what you'll get:

 ```
 go run src/backreference.go